Commentary from Frank Reynolds, President & CEO of United Illuminating Company

-UI only delivers the electricity you use and does not influence or control the supply price, even though we are required to include and collect the cost in our monthly bills.
+UI and Suburban Enterprises only delivers the electricity you use and does not influence or control the supply price, even though we are required to include and collect the cost in our monthly bills.
 You will find your supply charges on a separate supplier page of your bill.
-Importantly, UI’s transmission and distribution costs have remained flat for the last six years.
+Importantly, our transmission and distribution costs have remained flat for the last six years.

 I share Governor Lamont’s concern about impact of winter energy costs on customers and support his call to the General Assembly to enact legislation bolstering the energy assistance program.
 We all need to examine every solution possible; to work together on solutions that can immediately lessen the impact of these energy supply prices on Connecticut families and, in the long run, provide solutions that minimize energy generators’ ability to pass through exorbitant price hikes.
 As part of AVANGRID, a national energy company, UI can offer service solutions and plans that have a record of success at other utilities.
 In the long term, we at UI would welcome the opportunity to discuss empowering utilities to have further control over the price of generation to help mitigate these cost increases.